National Gallery of Art Sculpture Garden Ice Rink

 The best ice skating rinks in the USA

-Lace up your skates—it's time to hit the best ice skating rinks in America
+Lace up!
+It's time to experience winter's most fun thrill: the best ice skating rinkris in America.

 Advertising

-Is there anything more holiday picturesque than an afternoon of ice skating?
-Whether bundling up to skate loops around a glittering tree to hitting up an indoor mall rink with friends, lacing up and hitting the ice is a long-standing tradition for a reason.
+Strap on your skates and let’s go to the best ice skating rinks in the USA!
+There’s nothing better than a holiday date with family, friends, and kiddos to fill your cup with joy.
+Whether bundling up to skate loops around a glittering tree or hitting up an indoor mall rink, lacing up and hitting the ice is a long-standing tradition for a reason.

-RECOMMENDED: The best winter festivals in the USA
+RECOMMENDED: The best Christmas markets in the U.S.

 Best ice skating rinks in America

-Is your refrigerator running?
-At the Oval, it’s always running—all 800 tons of refrigeration, which makes this the largest ice skating rink in North America.
-With 84 miles of underground piping to maintain the ice, the rink holds up even when temperatures sneak into the 50s.
+If you need room to spread your wings and… skate, look no further than the Oval in Roseville.
+The skating surface covers 110,000 square feet (with a whopping 84 miles of underground refrigeration piping, weighing 800 tons!), which makes this the largest ice skating rink in North America.
 Speed-skaters love all the extra space, which hosts racing events like World Cup Speed Skating.
-More unique sports like “bandy” (kind of like hockey) and “aggressive skating” (exactly what it sounds like) are also played here.
-But don’t let the professionals deter you from taking a turtle-like pace, however—it’s open to everyone.
+More unique sports like bandy (kind of like hockey) and “aggressive skating” (exactly what it sounds like) are also played here.
+But it’s open to everyone, so don’t let the professionals deter you from taking a turtle-like pace.
 Admission: $9

 Advertising

-Ice skating truly is a quaint, wholesome winter activity.
-Some might say it’s too wholesome.
-But for anyone who needs to get their holiday aggression out, this rink in Providence, Rhode Island, offers ice bumper cars.
+Ice skating truly is a wholesome winter activity.
+But for anyone who needs to get their holiday aggression out, this rink in downtown Buffalo offers ice bumper cars.
 That’s right, you can steer your frustrations into a fellow bumper buddy.
-Of course, the rink—which offers a beautiful view of the city’s skyline—accommodates low-key ice skaters as well, but you might as well do something bumpin’ while you’re there, don’t you think?
-Admission: $13 - $15 bumper cars; $9 skating
+Of course, the rink accommodates low-key ice skaters as well and also offers curling, if sweeping the ice is more your speed.
+Don’t miss the Friday night fireworks and theme nights like Taylor Swift (December 13, duh) and Chappell Roan.
+Admission: $8 bumper cars; $8 skating

 Advertising